VITObelgium/pid-python-quickstart/pid-python-quickstart-init-by-code/README.md

 	process_log.proc_stopped(<exit code>,"<exit message>")

-that should ideally placed in a 'finally' statement.
+that should ideally placed in a 'finally' statement and before the halt of the spark context.
 It shall log the exit code and, the exit message and close the communication layer to the DataStore facility.